UST-QuAntiL/PlanQK-Library/README.md

 The PlanQK Library is built based on [Tomcat in version 10](https://tomcat.apache.org/download-10.cgi).
 Thus, earlier version will not be able to host the application since they are not using the Jakarta XML library.

+### How to serve a library

+Per default, the service looks for libraries and studies to serve in the ```user-home/planqk-library``` directory.
+It serves all libraries that are located directly in said directory.
+It serves all studies that are located within the studies folder in said directory.

+The default working directory can be changed by setting the ```LIBRARY_WORKSPACE``` environment variable to the desired path.

 ## Acknowledgements

 Current development is supported by the [Federal Ministry for Economic Affairs and Climate Action (BMWK)] as part of the [PlanQK] project (01MK20005N).